 TGax editor: Add the following to section 25.9.3

-TX_PWRref = 21dBm for non-AP STAs or AP STAs with 1 and 2 SSs, 25dBm for AP STAs of 3 SSs or more.
+TX_PWRref = 21dBm for non-AP STAs or AP STAs with 1 and 2 spatial streams, 25dBm for AP STAs of 3 spatial streams or more.

 A non-AP STA shall set the OBSS_PDmin and OBSS_PDmax based on the Spatial reuse parameter set element received from its associated AP.
 If the non-AP STA doesn’t receive OBSS_PDmin and OBSS_PDmax from its associated AP, then the STA shall set OBSS_PDmin and OBSS_PDmax to OBSS_PDmin_default, and OBSS_PDmax_default respectively.